 Storage and Freezing

-- Refrigerator- Store freshly made pie dough wrapped tightly in plastic wrap in the refrigerator for up to 3 days.
+- Refrigerator- Store fresh pie dough disks wrapped tightly in plastic wrap in the refrigerator for up to 3 days.

 Frequently Asked Questions

 More Pie Recipes

 3 Ingredient Pie Crust

-- 2 ½ cups (325 grams) all-purpose flour
+- 2 ½ cups (300 grams) all-purpose flour plus more for dusting

 - 1 teaspoon kosher salt

 - 1 tablespoon granulated sugar optional (for sweet pies)

 - 1 cup (2 sticks or 226 grams) unsalted butter cold, cut into ½-inch cubes